 Understanding, Nurturing and Working Effectively with Vulnerable Children in Schools offers a comprehensive and accessible exploration of the difficulties faced by teachers and schools from at-risk and disaffected children, including repeated trauma and insecure attachment patterns.
-The book describes how a thoughtful ‘relationship based’ approach can both alleviate such difficulties and offer a second chance attachment experience, enabling students to discover it might be safe to let down their all consuming defences a little; thus freeing them to begin to learn.
-It offers
+The book describes how a thoughtful ‘relationship-based’ approach can both alleviate such difficulties and offer a second chance attachment experience, enabling students to discover it might be safe to let down their all consuming defences a little; thus freeing them to begin to learn.
+It offers:

-Written from extensive professional experience, this is an essential handbook and resource book for trainers, schools, teachers and school staff, and for educational psychologists and those in children’s services working with vulnerable children in pre and primary schools, as well as those in special schools and units.
+Written from extensive professional experience, this is an essential handbook and resource book for trainers, schools, teachers and school staff, and also for educational psychologists and those in children’s services working with vulnerable children in pre and primary schools, as well as those in special schools and units.

-Foreword Preface Acknowledgements Chapter 1.
+Foreword Preface Chapter 1.
 Introduction to Attachment Theory Chapter 2.
-Useful Neuroscience Chapter 3.
-The Effects of Trauma Chapter 4.
+Useful Neuroscience: A Simple Introduction for School Staff and Child Workers Chapter 3.
+The Effects of Unsupported Trauma Chapter 4.
 Understanding Unconscious Processes Chapter 5.
-Emotional Containment Introduction to Part II Chapter 6.
+Emotional Containment Part II Chapter 6.
 Insecure Attachment Categories.
 Chapter 7.
 Children Stuck in Early Developmental Stages Chapter 8.
 The Importance of a Secure Base Chapter 9 Behaviour as Unconscious Communication Chapter 10.
 Learning Inhibitions as Possible Unconscious Communications Chapter 11.
-Relating and Relationships Chapter 12.
+Relating and Relationships: Using Relationships as a Healing Vehicle Chapter 12.
 Coping with Change Chapter 13.
-Working through the Metaphor – play, drama, creative work and stories Chapter 14.
-Enhancing our own, and the children’s, personal capacities Chapter 15.
-Working with Vulnerable Parents – some thoughts Chapter 16.
-A Nurturing School – some thoughts from an assistant head Conclusion Appendix 1 - Nurturing School checklist Appendix 2 - Self assessment of skills in emotional holding and containment Appendix 3 – Possible unconscious meanings of common behaviours Appendix 4 – Possible unconscious meanings of learning difficulties and behaviours Appendix 5 – Introduction to ‘Safe to Learn’.
-An 8 session powerpoint training course
+Working through the Metaphor Chapter 14.
+Enhancing Our Own and the Children’s Personal Capacities Chapter 15.
+Working with Vulnerable Parents: Some Thoughts Chapter 16.
+A Nurturing School: Some Thoughts From an Assistant Head Conclusion Appendix 1 Nurturing school checklist Appendix 2 Self-assessment of skills in emotional holding and containment Appendix 3 Possible unconscious meanings of common behaviours Appendix 4 Possible unconscious meanings of learning difficulties and behaviours Appendix 5 Introduction to ‘Safe to Learn’: an eight-session powerpoint training course